ThinkDataEd/curriculum/docs/unit2/lesson16.md

     red curve is not exactly the same as the women’s heights, it is a close enough approximation of the shape of their heights.***</span>

-    **Note to teacher:** The normal distribution only really models a handful of real-world applications well.
-The main role the normal distribution has historically played has been in modeling errors (most measurements will be close to the actual value while larger errors occur less often) and sample means.
+    **Note to teacher:** The main role the normal distribution has historically played has been in modeling errors (most measurements will be close to the actual value while larger errors occur less often) and sample means.